-Want to save and reproduce or use and know a color on your Mac’s screen?
-Find out here how to use the eyedropper tool to identify the color of any pixel on screen with macOS and learn (and easily copy) its RGB value in various color spaces.
+Want to save and reproduce or use and know a color on your screen?
+Find out here how to use the built-in color picker on a Mac to identify the color of any pixel and learn (and easily copy) its RGB value in various color spaces.

 First, They Set Fire to Stone

-in the Hindukusch six score years ago; then, cold water was thrown after the flames.
+Miners set fire to stone in the Hindukusch six score years ago.
+Then, cold water was thrown after the flames.

 Want to know the RGB values of that skyish blue on your Mac’s screen?
 You need neither throw fire at it nor high water; follow these steps instead to crack the coloring code:

-How to Use the Eyedropper Tool to Identify the Color of Any Pixel on Screen with macOS
+How to Use the Mac Color Picker to Identify the Color of Any Pixel on Screen

 Time needed: 5 minutes.

-To find the color value (in RGB) of any pixel on a Mac’s screen using the macOS Digital Color Meter (or eyedropper tool):
+To find the color value (in RGB) of any pixel on your screen using the macOS Digital Color Meter (Mac eyedropper tool):

 - Open Digital Color Meter.